lilicocon/DMA-firmware-for-fast-builds/README.md

 Interestingly, many developers are attempting to suppress and discredit us.
 I believe you should focus on researching technology instead.

+We do not sell any devices.
+If you encounter someone trying to forcefully sell you devices, that person is an impersonator.

 ## Features